 The most crucial factor to consider when working as a transcriptionist is to perform work for a reputable company.

-Almost every reputable transcription company will pay you via direct deposit or through a PayPal payment system.
+Almost every reputable transcription company will pay you via direct deposit or a PayPal payment system.

 Your work as a professional and experienced transcriptionist should be rewarding.
 Plus, your hard work should be rewarded by a company that submits payment in a timely fashion.
 At a minimum, you should be paid at least every two weeks or twice monthly.

-Working as either a general, medical, legal, or law enforcement transcriptionist is rewarding and an exciting career choice.
-Suppose you believe you have the skills and experience to work with a professional, U.S. based company.
+Working as a general, medical, legal, or law enforcement transcriptionist is a rewarding and exciting career choice.
+Suppose you believe you have the skills and experience to work with a professional, U.S.-based company.
 In that case, we invite you to complete our online freelance form.